poissonconsulting/runbisonpic/inst/helpfiles/model.md

 - quick
   - For testing the models runs.
-  - Model results won’t be accurate but this mode is helpful when first running the model to ensure everything is running correctly.
+  - Model results won’t be accurate, but this mode is helpful when first running the model to ensure everything is running correctly.
   - Run includes 2 chains and 10 iterations.
 - report
   - This is a full run of the model.